Leaving site w/ multiple users

 Below are examples of sites that I'm linked to because they were old classes that I've taken (rather than taught).
 One is yours Matt, from six years ago(!).
 I'm not really saying that I want out of this particular site (my posts wouldn't disappear, right?), but I guess it highlights a situation in which someone might want to remove themselves?

-#3 Updated by Matt Gold about 1 year ago
+#3 Updated by Matt Gold over 1 year ago

 Thanks, Paul.
 I've removed you from the first set of sites, so that should at least take care of the immediate problem.